-- 1. In any given year, at least 30 former WTAMU students are actively enrolled in medical schools. - 2.
-The medical school acceptance rate for WTAMU students (2003-2018) is >50%, which is higher than the Texas and national acceptance rates.
-For example, 72% of the WT students who applied to medical school for Fall 2015 were accepted. - 3.
+- 1. In any given year, about 30 former WTAMU students are enrolled in medical schools. - The medical school acceptance rate for WTAMU students (2003-2018) is >50%, which is higher than the Texas and national acceptance rates.
+For example, 70% of the WT students who applied to medical school for Fall 2022 were accepted. - 3.
 Many WTAMU graduates practice in West Texas after receiving their M.D. degree and residency training. - 4.
-As of July 2019, there are >100 Biology/PMED students at WTAMU.
+As of July 2021, there are >100 Biology/PMED students at WTAMU.